xinyee-03/CDS6344-SOCIAL-MEDIA-COMPUTING/README.md

 ## Dataset
-This project uses the English Song Lyrics Dataset from Kaggle: https://www.kaggle.com/datasets/deepshah16/song-lyrics-dataset
+This project uses the English Song Lyrics Dataset from Kaggle: https://www.kaggle.com/datasets/deepshah16/song-lyrics-dataset We manually filtered and combined lyrics written by male artists from the original dataset to form `english_male_artists_combined.csv`, which was used for all training and evaluation.

 ## Word Embedding
 This project uses pre-trained GloVe vectors for word embeddings.